kunnn1/Token-Conduct/README.md

 downloads.py: Handles downloading necessary resources or datasets.

-requirements.txt: Lists all the dependencies required for you to use the project.

-# How the Plagairism Detector Actually (Basically) Works
-The detector intitally extracts text from inputted .txt file converting them into plain text that can be proccessed and analyzed.
-The extracted text is then cleaned and standardized by removing punctuation and numbers, converting to lowercase, eliminating stopwords, tokenization and lemmatization.
-This new preprocessed text is "fed" into a pre-trained BERT model, which generates numerical representations or embeddings that capture the semantic meaning of the text (roughly).
-The detector then compares the BERT embeddings of the input white paper against those of other documents in the crypto white paper database authroed by Sergi Valverde and Salva Duran-Nebreda (you can find on figshare :D) using cosine similarity to measure the semantic similarity.
-The white paper documents with cosine similarity scores above a predefined threshold of 0.9 are flagged as potential plagiarism cases, indicating a high degree of semantic similarity with the input white paper document.
-The output result of the program generates a report listing all flagged white papers and their similarity scores so that you can go back and review your white paper with the flagged ones.
 # Drawbacks/Limits
 The semantic similarity detector is pretty intensive, requiring significant processing power and time, especially for large datasets, which limits scalability and convenience as a tool for users.
 The testing phase of this building this detector adduced struggle with sophisticated paraphrasing, cross-lingual plagiarism, and nuanced domain-specific content, potentially leading to false positives.
 Additionally, the effectiveness depends on setting appropriate similarity thresholds and may require frequent updates to stay relevant as language evolves.
 Otherwise, it's pretty decent.